cxshun/mongodb-todolist/README.md

 mongodb-todolist
 ================

+Using the original j2ee - servlets and jsp to do the simple todolist.

-Todolist using mongodb as storage
+Using mongodb as storage.